 - Any one of the events set forth under Article 156 of the Act applies to an exchange-listed or OTC-listed company.
 However, this restriction does not apply to any company upon which restrictions have been imposed, in accordance with the provisions of Article 139, paragraph 2 of the Act, with respect to the trading of its shares on a stock exchange.

-- The present offering and issuance plan is unfeasible, unnecessary, or unreasonable.
+- The plan for the current offering and issuance is unfeasible, unnecessary, or unreasonable.

 - Any one of the following events has occurred in the implementation of a previous plan for the offering and issuance, or private placement, of securities, and the situation has not been improved: